WUVT Staffheads Favorite Albums of 2025!!!

 The Shootouts - Switchback

-Label: TransOceanic Genre: Indie Alt Country Reviewed by: Len Comaratta
+Genre: Indie Alt Country

 With previous albums strongly influenced by honky-tonk and Western swing or the Bakersfield Sound and roots rock, their latest claims its inspiration from their home of Akron, OH and the Rust Belt.
 The progression in sound is natural; it isn’t forced or contrived, but there is an intention behind incorporating taut arrangements and well-defined hooks.
 Something about Ryan Humbert’s voice and some of the vibe throughout kept me thinking of this album as a somewhat laid-back, slower, alt-country version of The Thermals.